The following rules and suggestions are here to help you as you employ a student worker.

 - The timesheet must be an accurate listing of the actual time worked and the specific days/dates and must be verified and signed by the supervisor.

-- It is the employer's responsibility to ensure that their student employees are working less than 40 hours per week from all UNLV employment sources.
+- It is the employer's responsibility to ensure that their student employees are working no more than 20 hours per week from all UNLV employment sources.

 - It is a violation of federal employment laws to defer hours worked into future payment periods.
 If a student has worked only five minutes for the pay period, the student must still be compensated.

-- Before timesheets are submitted to the Work Study Unit, supervisors must ensure students have not worked during the time their classes were scheduled.
+- Before timesheets are submitted to the department supervisor and forwarded to Payroll, supervisors must ensure students have not worked during the time their classes were scheduled.

-- Students are allowed to work more than one job on campus; however, the total hours must be less than 40 hours per week between all UNLV employment programs.
+- Students are allowed to work more than one job on campus; however, the total hours must be no more than 20 hours per week between all UNLV employment programs.

 - Departments must retain copies of all payroll documents for a period of seven years.